Unlocking Insights: How to Use SUMIFS in Excel

 Example Scenario

-Consider a sales dataset that tracks sales transactions, including the salesperson, product type, and total sales amount.
+Consider a sales dataset that tracks quarterly sales by region and product type.
 The dataset might look like this:

-Suppose you want to calculate the total sales made by Alice for Electronics.
+Suppose you want to calculate the total sales for Electronics in the North.
 This scenario can be effectively handled using the SUMIFS function.

 Constructing the SUMIFS Formula